North Carolina vs. Florida State NCAA Football Odds, Plays and Insights | October 9, 2021

 Florida State Stats and Trends

-- Florida State has one win against the spread in five games this year.
+- Florida State has covered the spread on one occasion this season.

-- Florida State's games this season have gone over the total in two out of five opportunities (40%).
+- Florida State's games this year have gone over the total in two out of five opportunities (40%).

-- This season the Seminoles put up per game (25) than the Tar Heels surrender (25).
+- The Seminoles rack up per game (25) than the Tar Heels give up (25).

-- Florida State is 1-1 against the spread and 1-1 overall when the team notches more than 25 points.
+- When Florida State scores more than 25 points, it is 1-1 against the spread and 1-1 overall.

-- Florida State is 1-2 against the spread and 1-2 overall when the team totals more than 369.8 yards.
+- In games that Florida State amasses more than 369.8 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Seminoles have turned the ball over six more times (13 total) than the Tar Heels have forced a turnover (7) this season.
+- This season the Seminoles have turned the ball over 13 times, six more than the Tar Heels' takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.